Do you need help? We collect frequently asked questions on this page.

 The Global Release Identifier (GRid) is a unique code for digital releases, used by some platforms.
 The multiple artists do not have this code themselves, so when entering the title details, you can skip this field.

-Does something appear to be wrong with your release after it comes online?
-You can change a number of things via your account, eg the artwork, the title of your release (provided it continues to match the data on the artwork), song titles, the label name, the genre, the sale price.
+Does something appear to be wrong with your release after it has come online?
+You can change a number of things via your account, such as the artwork, the title of your release (provided it continues to match the data on the artwork), song titles, the label name, the genre or the sale price.
+Audio files can also be changed, but only when there are no more 'deliveries' or updates in the queue for that release.

 Business that CANNOT can be changed are: